stephenrossetti/Rossetti-s-Computer-Science-for-JavaScript-Regex-Tutorial/gist-email-regex.md

 - `a-z` Match any ***lowercase*** letter from a-z.
 - `0-9` Match any number from 0-9.
 - `_` Match an underscore.
 - `\.` Match a period.
-Note that a "\" is used to escape the "." since "." has it's own function in regex.
+Note that a backslash is used to escape the "." since "." has it's own function in regex.
 - `_` Match a hyphen.
 - `@` Match an "@" character.
 - `\d` Match any digit.